observablehq/framework/docs/getting-started.md

 <div class="tip">Deploy messages can be set using <code>yarn deploy <nobr>--message</nobr></code>.
 This is especially useful for continuous deployment from a git repository: the message can include the SHA, author, and message of the latest commit.</div>

 When deploy completes, Framework will show your project’s URL on observablehq.cloud.
-From from there you can invite people to your private workspace to see your project, or make your project public so anyone can see it.
+From there you can invite people to your private workspace to see your project, or make your project public so anyone can see it.

 ### Self hosting